-This paper presents a new method to solve a dynamic sensor fusion problem.
-We consider a large number of remote sensors which measure a common Gauss-Markov process and encoders that transmit the measurements to a data fusion center through the resource restricted communication network.
-The proposed approach heuristically minimizes a weighted sum of communication costs subject to a constraint on the state estimation error at the fusion center.
-The communication costs are quantified as the expected bitrates from the sensors to the fusion center.
-We show that the problem as formulated is a difference-of-convex program and apply the convex-concave procedure (CCP) to obtain a heuristic solution.
-We consider a 1D heat transfer model and 2D target tracking by a drone swarm model for numerical studies.
-Through these simulations, we observe that our proposed approach has a tendency to assign zero data rate to unnecessary sensors indicating that our approach is sparsity promoting, and an effective sensor selection heuristic.
+\abstract[Abstract]{This paper presents a new method to solve a dynamic sensor fusion problem.
+We consider a large number of remote sensors which measure a common Gauss-Markov process.
+Each sensor encodes and transmits its measurement to a data fusion center through a resource restricted communication network.
+The communication cost incurred by a given sensor is quantified as the expected bitrate from the sensor to the fusion center.
+We propose an approach that attempts to minimize a weighted sum of these communication costs subject to a constraint on the state estimation error at the fusion center.
+We formulate the problem as a difference-of-convex program and apply the convex-concave procedure (CCP) to obtain a heuristic solution.
+We consider a 1D heat transfer model and a model for 2D target tracking by a drone swarm for numerical studies.
+Through these simulations, we observe that our proposed approach has a tendency to assign zero data rate to unnecessary sensors indicating that our approach is sparsity-promoting, and an effective sensor selection heuristic.}